Applied Psychology - BA - Ottawa, KS (37 hours total)

 Psychology is the scientific study of human behavior and mental processes.
 As a Bachelor of Science program, the Applied Psychology degree involves a rigorous scientific foundation with an additional nonscientific and clinical application.
 This program emphasizes theories and methods that culminate in the acquisition of a specific set of skills in one of two experiential tracks emphasizing hands-on engagement.

-Culture, Inclusion and Diversity (incorporating interdisciplinary applied content drawn from the disciplines of psychology, sociology and anthropology)
+Culture and Human Development (incorporating interdisciplinary applied content drawn from the disciplines of psychology, sociology and anthropology).

 Degree Requirements